PiusSunday/customer-churn-analysis-using-ann/README.md

 * Implementation of advanced regularization techniques to mitigate overfitting in ANN models.
 * Exploration of different ANN architectures and activation functions to optimize predictive performance.

+## Streamlit Integration:

+This project includes a Streamlit application (`app.py`) for easy deployment and interaction with the trained ANN model.
+Users can input customer data through a user-friendly interface, and the application will predict the likelihood of customer churn in real-time.

+To run the Streamlit app:

+1. Ensure you have Streamlit installed (`pip install streamlit`).
+2. Navigate to the project's root directory in your terminal.
+3. Run the command `streamlit run app.py`.

+This will launch the application in your web browser, allowing you to test the model with various customer inputs.

 ## Potential Business Applications:

 * Targeted Retention Campaigns: Proactive identification of high-risk customers to implement personalized retention